First Nations Media Australia: Description and activities

+Partnerships and joint projects

 First Sounds is a collaborative effort by the Community Broadcasting Association of Australia (CBAA) and FNMA to get more Aboriginal and Torres Strait Islander artists played and heard on Australian radio music industry.

 On 1 June 2021, the Australian Broadcasting Corporation announced a partnership with FNMA for a period of 12 months, with the two organisations sharing knowledge and staff to bring more Indigenous voices and stories to Australian media.

+FNMA has had a long association with the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS), including the digitisation of the institute's huge collection of resources.
+FNMA has been involved with the establishment of the new facility in Mparntwe-Alice Springs, AIATSIS Central Australia, which was officially opened on 2 February 2024.